Financial-Times/x-dash/private/ssr-benchmark/RESULTS.md

 # Server-Side Rendering Benchmarks

-As of 02/04/2018 based on 10,000 requests with a concurrency of 50.
-Run on a 2017 Macbook Pro with the following stats:
+As of 02/04/2018 based on 10,000 requests with a concurrency of 50. `NODE_ENV` was was set to `production`.
+Run on a 2017 Macbook Pro with the following components:

 ```
 Processor Name: Intel Core i5